This Forecast in-depth page has been updated with information available at the time of the March 2024 Economic and fiscal outlook.

 We forecast several variables by using the expected values that are implicit in the prices of financial market instruments.
 Since these reflect the collective views of the large number of investors in each market, it seems unlikely that our own forecasts could systematically outperform these values.
 We use this approach for oil prices, natural gas prices and interest rates.
 We also forecast equity prices by using the latest market values and projecting them to grow in line with our forecast for nominal GDP.
 The exchange rate is assumed to follow a ‘random walk’, meaning it is held flat over the forecast period.
 The rest of the economy forecast is then in effect conditioned on these implied financial market expectations of the likely future paths of these variables.

 Financial market indicators can be volatile, responding to news and events from day-to-day.
 We therefore normally base our forecasts on the market-implied expectations over a 10-working day window – a period that aims to be short enough to capture the latest market view, but long enough to be less susceptible to day-to-day volatility.
+For our March 2024 forecast, this was the 10 working days up to and including 23rd January.
 Usually, at the start of the forecast process, we agree a forecast timetable with the Treasury that includes the dates at which we will take financial market expectations.
 We would normally set the 10-working day window for our final economy forecast to be as near as possible to the point where we close down the forecast to everything but the effects of new policies.
-But on occasion, we have adopted other approaches – for instance, our March 2023 economy and fiscal forecasts are based on an average of the five days following the publication of the Bank of England’s February 2023 Monetary Policy Report, so that the expectations fully incorporated the information contained in the report.
+But on occasion, we have adopted other approaches – for instance, our March 2023 economy and fiscal forecasts were based on an average of the five days following the publication of the Bank of England’s February 2023 Monetary Policy Report so that the expectations fully incorporated the information contained in the report.

 Gas and oil prices

-Our March 2023 natural gas price forecast is, over its first three years, based on the average path implied by the UK natural gas futures curve.
-For our economy and fiscal forecasts, we took the 5 working days to our collection date.
-Similarly, our oil price forecast over the first three years of the forecast is based on the average path implied by the Brent crude futures curve for the 5working days to our collection date.
+Our March 2024 natural gas price forecast is, over its first three years, based on the average path implied by the UK natural gas futures curve.
+For our economy and fiscal forecasts, we took the 10 working days to our collection date.
+Similarly, our oil price forecast over the first three years of the forecast is based on the average path implied by the Brent, Forties and Oseberg crude futures curve for the 10 working days to our collection date.
 The reason we used futures curves for the first three years in our recent forecast was because movements in gas price futures were unusually significant over that period (we previously used futures curves for only two years).
-Beyond that point, we hold both prices flat in real terms using a price index based on major countries’ CPI inflation.
+Beyond that point, we grow both prices in line with a price index based on major countries’ CPI inflation.
 This is because at extended horizons, we believe commodity futures markets are not sufficiently liquid to give a reliable representation of market expectations for prices.
 This methodology is informed by IMF analysis that suggests commodity futures curves are not the best predictor of spot prices at extended horizons.[1]

 [1] Reichsfeld and Roache, November 2011, IMF Working Paper: Do Commodity Futures Help Forecast Spot Prices?